Standing desks are great for many reasons, but people are still concerned about their benefits.

 The study had 40 participants who never had lower back pain issues before the research.

 When the study concluded, it found that 40 percent of the participants developed lower back pain and that when the participants were already fatigued they were not able to recover muscle strength while they were standing.

 There is also a connection between heart disease and excessive standing that you should be aware of.
 If sitting is bad for you, but standing can cause other problems, what can be done?

 Continue until you are standing and sitting and alternating occasionally throughout the day.
-Once you get to a 2:1 ratio of sitting to standing then you should be okay to remain there.
+Once you reach a 2:1 ratio of sitting to standing, you should be okay to remain there.

 However, there is more to the ratio and alternations that need to be taken into consideration.

 How Often Should You Switch Between Sitting and Standing?

 There are a couple of things to consider when it comes to the ratio of sitting to standing and how often you should switch between the two.

 The first comes just from the fact that alternating between the two is the best way to avoid the health risks associated with them.